Skip to main content

 What Causes a Patent Foramen Ovale?

-A patent foramen ovale is normal until birth.
-The flap that closes it usually doesn't completely do so until a baby is at least several months old.
+A foramen ovale is normal until birth.
+The process that closes it after a baby is born usually isn't completely done until a baby is at least several months old.
 Why the flap doesn't seal in some people is unknown.

 Who Gets a Patent Foramen Ovale?